gaultier/blog/sha.md

 ```
 </details>

 It works 4 bytes at a time instead of one byte at a time with the pure standard C approach.
-So predictably, we observe roughly a 4x speed-up (still in debug + Asan mode):
+So predictably, we observe roughly a 4x speed-up (still in debug + Address Sanitizer mode):

 ```sh
 $ hyperfine --warmup 3 './a.out ./NetBSD-9.4-amd64.iso ~/Downloads/NetBSD-9.4-amd64.iso.torrent'